 “It’s not sexy news when a cruise goes off and everybody has a great time and enjoys time with their family and great entertainment and amazing food,” McDaniel says.
 “But that’s what happens the vast majority of the time.”

 Cruise Ships Take Safety Seriously

-One of the reasons why cruises are so safe is the amount of safety gear aboard.
+Cruise ships carry lots of safety gear.
 An average cruise ship with 2,700 passengers and 800 crew carries:

 - Five firefighting teams